weklund/dsrs/README.md

 # DSRS - DSPy-like Rust CLI

-A command-line tool for interacting with OpenAI's Chat Completions API, built with Rust for performance and safety.
+A command-line tool for interacting with LLM providers via OpenAI-compatible APIs, built with Rust for performance and safety.

 **This is a phased approach for porting DSPy functionality to DSRS.
 This is still very much in active development and it's not expected to cover DSPy use cases today.**

-- [ ] Phase 1: Refresher on Rust by making super basic LLM client w/ github action ci.
+- [x] Phase 1: Refresher on Rust by making super basic LLM client w/ github action ci.
 - [ ] Phase 2: DS signatures and basic prediction
 - [ ] Phase 3: DS modules and composition
 - [ ] Phase 4: DS metrics and evaulation